kseth-official/roguelikedungeoncrawler/README.md

    to load and save the game. (check)
 - As a user, I want to be able to be able to hear a sound when I die or complete the level. (check)

+### *Post Phase 3*
+- As a user, I want to be able to see graphical images to represent the game sprites.